Search

 Insight from Jocelyn Guillot, Dietitian-Nutritionist for Baptiste Chassagne and other elite trail runners, ultra-runners, and cyclists:

 "Caffeine has a direct positive impact on performance by reducing the perception of effort, decreasing pain perception, and keeping you alert.
 The recommended dose is between 3 and 6 mg of caffeine per kilogram of body weight.
 This should be adjusted individually, as some people may have difficulty digesting it.
 That’s why I recommend consuming caffeine before the race or during its early stages, when the digestive system hasn’t yet been significantly affected by fatigue, intensity, humidity, or cold.
 Instead of focusing on an hourly dosage, I suggest aiming for a total dose spread out through regular intakes before and during the first part of the race.
-Caffeine sources include Näak caffeinated energy bars and gels, coffee, tea, Coca-Cola, or Red Bull."
+Caffeine sources include Näak Caffeine Energy Bars and Gel, coffee, tea or Coca-Cola."

 NUTRITION TIP #9 BY BAPTISTE CHASSAGNE: “PACK YOUR BAG SO EVERYTHING IS EASILY ACCESSIBLE, EVEN WITH FROZEN HANDS”